 1 I want to bid good afternoon to the 2 families, to survivors, to the Elders, to the Chief 3 Commissioner and the Commissioners, and I'm very lucky 4 this afternoon that I can introduce to you Marie Speakman.
-5 She is one of the Victim Services workers from the Native 6 Women's Association of Northwest Territories, and she's 7 travelled from Yellowknife to give a brief welcome on 8 their behalf today as well.
-9 MS. MARIE SPEAKMAN: (Speaking in 10 indigenous language).
+5 She is one of the Victim Services workers from the Native 6 Women's Association of Northwest Territories, and she's 7 travelled from Yellowknife to give a brief welcome on their behalf today as well.
+8 9 MS. MARIE SPEAKMAN: (Speaking in 10 indigenous language).
 I just wanted to say in English 11 that I welcome everyone here.
 Thank you, and for the 12 Commissioners too.
 Thank you.
-13 MS. CAROLINE WAWZONEK: As I've said, I'm 14 here on behalf of the Native Women's Association of the 15 Northwest Territories.
-I want to talk to you today about 16 trust.
+MS. CAROLINE WAWZONEK: As I've said, I'm 13 14 here on behalf of the Native Women's Association of the Northwest Territories.
+I want to talk to you today about 15 16 trust.
 The Native Women's Association has placed their 17 trust in me, and it's an incredible gift that I've 18 accepted, and as long as I take care of this gift, I know 19 that I have the potential to have this gift forever.
 But 20 if I break this trust, I may not get it back.
 21 And we are trusted, all of us here, with 22 the stories of the survivors and their families.
 We have 23 been trusted to hear their stories and to now accept their 24 stories and to act on them, and that too is a trust that I 25 would say we cannot break.

-1 And I want to talk to you a little bit 2 about the importance of trust, how easily it's lost, and 3 then our recommendations as they focus on rebuilding the 4 trust in Canada.
-5 Commissioners, I would suggest you can take 6 notice of the fact of how important trust is to society, 7 how important it is to our relationships, both starting in 8 our families and all the way up through our governments, 9 and that as Canadians, we've put our trust into so many 10 social institutions and political institutions.
-And when 11 I call the police, I trust them to be available.
-I trust 12 that they are in my community.
+And I want to talk to you a little bit about the importance of trust, how easily it's lost, and then our recommendations as they focus on rebuilding the trust in Canada.

+5 Commissioners, I would suggest you can take 6 notice of the fact of how important trust is to society, 7 how important it is to our relationships, both starting in 8 our families and all the way up through our governments, 9 and that as Canadians, we've put our trust into so many social institutions and political institutions.
+And when 10 11 I call the police, I trust them to be available.
+I trust that they are in my community.
 I trust they will show up.
-13 I trust they will hear me and investigate a matter.
-14 And if I attend for healthcare, I trust 15 that they will evaluate me, look at my symptoms, even if 16 those symptoms might happen to overlap with signs of 17 addiction.
-18 If I send my children to school, I trust 19 that my children will see themselves reflected in what 20 they learn, and I trust that they will be safe at school.
-21 And I trust that if I'm challenged by one 22 of those things, and if those things don't happen for me, 23 I trust that I can go to the halls of power and say 24 "Please fix this."
-And then if the politicians don't 25 listen, I would go to the media and say to them, "Please fix this."
-And I can trust that someone will do something because I'm Canadian and I matter.
+12 I trust they will hear me and investigate a matter.
+13 of those things, and if those things don't happen for me, I trust that I can go to the halls of power and say "Please fix this."
+And then if the politicians don't listen, I would go to the media and say to them, "Please